 UK gilts: a unique opportunity for tax-conscious investors?

 UK investors are, in general, much less interested in investing in government bonds than their European counterparts.
-In Italy, for example, ‘BTPs’ (Italian government bonds) are one of the most held investment products.
-But since the Budget, with the increase in the capital gains tax rates and a very promising and rare price environment, we have seen them come much more into focus.
+In Italy, for example, BTPs (Italian government bonds) are one of the most held investment products.
+But since the Budget, with the increase in the capital gains tax rates and a very promising and rare price environment, we have seen UK government bonds come much more into focus.
 The fact that they are exempt from capital gains tax is increasingly drawing investors in.
 But does this make them gold dust?
 Should you be adding them to your holdings?

 I don’t want to take everyone back to school, but to frame the conversation it’s important to have an understanding of how it all works.

-A bond is essentially a debt, you lend the UK government £100 for a set period and then they will return that £100.
+Gilts are UK government bonds.
+A bond is essentially a debt: you lend the UK government £100 for a set period and then they will return that £100.
 There will be some interest payments over that period – usually every 6 months – based on the interest rate at the time that the money was borrowed (with perhaps a little bit extra for any credit risk).
-These bonds can then be traded among investors, with the price of these bonds fluctuating based on a variety of factors, but crucially how the interest rate on the bond compares to current (or expected) interest rates.
+These bonds can then be traded among investors.
+The price fluctuates based on a variety of factors, but crucially it depends on how the interest rate on the bond compares to current (or expected) interest rates.

 For example, if you are holding a bond that pays 3% of interest, but interest rates go up to 5%, the price of your bond will fall, as demand for something that pays less than current interest rates will go down.
 Conversely, if you are holding the same 3% bond but interest rates drop down to 1%, then the price of your bond will go up as you are getting more interest than is currently available.